pumbaasdad/system-restore/README.md

    * `public_site_configs`
      * `name` - The name of an external reverse proxy configuration to create.
      * `src` - The template that will be used to create the configuration.
-   * `private_site_configs`
-     * `name` - The name of an internal reverse proxy configuration to create.
-     * `src` - The template that will be used to create the configuration.
+   * `networks` - A list of dictionaries that maps networks to which the reverse proxy container will connect to the properties of the network.
-   * `trusted_ips` - A list of reverse proxy IP addresses that should be trusted by internal services.
+     * `ipv4_address` - The IPv4 address of the reverse proxy on the network.
  * `docker`
    * `service`
      * `name` - The name of the docker service to create.